fioprotocol/fiosdk_typescript/examples/FioTransactionHistory/readme.md

 * `findTransaction` - method that search for existing processed transaction from db by `trx_id`
 * `saveTransaction` - method that add/update transaction to the db

-Here is an example for `transfer` transaction
+Here is an example for `transfer` transaction:
 ```
 const {
   act: { name: trxName, data }